ThisTeddyy/Marshmallow_Terms-of-Service/README.md

 # Agreement to Terms

 By adding and using the Bot and systems, you automatically agree to our Terms of Service and agree to receive a penalty for breach of these Terms of Service.
-In addition to Marshmallow's Terms of Service, you must also comply with discord's Terms of Service.
+In addition to Wavey's Terms of Service, you must also comply with discord's Terms of Service.

 # Prohibited Activities